 If you prefer to use conda instead of pip to manage your Python packages, you can also install Coconut using conda.
-Just install conda, open up a command-line prompt, and enter which will properly create and build a conda recipe out of Coconut's conda-forge feedstock.
+Just install conda, open up a command-line prompt, and enter conda config --add channels conda-forge conda install coconut which will properly create and build a conda recipe out of Coconut's conda-forge feedstock.